 Forbidding trading is like forbidding human nature.
 That won’t fly, even in China.
 The PBOC just wants to make sure it is being done via its own centralized blockchain.

 I hope this Part II of our multipart series on e-CNY gave you a sense of its core technology and, in my view, the most interesting categories of patents being filed so far.
-In Part III, we will discuss the e-CNY’s long-term global strategic implications.
+In Part III, we discuss e-CNY’s strategic value and implications.

 If you like what you've read, please SUBSCRIBE to the Interconnected email list.
 To read all previous posts, please check out the Archive section.
 New content will be delivered to your inbox once a week.
 Follow and interact with me on: Twitter, LinkedIn, Clubhouse (@kevinsxu).